MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Proper network controls are in place.
 For example, you can incorporate network segmentation by placing App Service in Azure Virtual Network through virtual network injection to have greater control over network configuration.
 The application doesn't have public endpoints and connects to Azure services through private endpoints.

 - Identity controls are in place.
 For example, the application uses managed identities to authenticate itself against other resources.
-App Service built-in authentication verifies incoming requests.
+App Service built-in authentication (Easy Auth) verifies incoming requests.

-- You can disable features, such as remote debugging and basic authentication, to reduce the attack surface.
+- Features such as remote debugging and basic authentication are disabled, to reduce the attack surface.

 For comprehensive governance, review the [Azure Policy built-in definitions](/azure/app-service/policy-reference) and other policies that might affect the security of the compute layer.